Dehn filling and the knot group I: Realization Property: Separation Lemma

 \begin{claim} $\mathcal{S}$ contains at most two torsion surgery slopes. \end{claim}

-\begin{proof} Assume for a contradiction that $\mathcal{S}$ contains more than two torsion surgery slopes.
-Then, since $\mathcal{S}$ has no Seifert surgery slopes, it contains no finite surgery slopes.
-Thus these torsion surgery slopes should be reducing surgery slopes.
-However, it is known that $K$ has at most two such surgeries \cite{GLreducible}, contradicting the assumption. \end{proof}
+\begin{proof} Since $\mathcal{S}$ has no Seifert surgery slopes, torsion surgery slopes in $\mathcal{S}$ must be reducible surgery slopes.
+It is known by \cite{GLreducible} that every knot has at most two reducing surgery slopes. \end{proof}

 In the following, without loss of generality, by re-indexing slopes in $\mathcal{S}$, we may assume the following.

 $\bullet$ If $\mathcal{S}$ has a single torsion surgery slope, then $s_1$ is such a slope.
 If $\mathcal{S}$ contains exactly two torsion surgery slopes, then $s_1$ and $s_2$ are such slopes.